 New design features expanded selections, more opportunities to save

-NORTH BRUNSWICK, N.J., Oct.
-15, 2010 – The North Brunswick Walmart, located at 979 Route #1 S., will celebrate a grand re-opening this week, giving local shoppers a glimpse of the company’s next generation of store design and customer experience.
-The results of a three-month remodeling project will be unveiled at the Forest Drive Walmart Friday, July 16, during a grand re-opening ceremony at 8 a.m., Friday, Oct.
-22. Among the many improvements are a new layout, wider aisles, low-profile shelving, bright interior paint scheme, enhanced lighting and easy-to-read signage to make the shopping experience more convenient for customers than ever before.
+COLUMBIA, S.C., July 12, 2010 – The Walmart at 5420 Forest Drive in Columbia will celebrate a grand re-opening this week, giving local shoppers a glimpse of the company’s next generation of store design and customer experience.
+The results of a three-month remodeling project will be unveiled at the Forest Drive Walmart Friday, July 16, during a grand re-opening ceremony at 8 a.m.
+Among the many improvements are a new layout, wider aisles, low-profile shelving, bright interior paint scheme, enhanced lighting and easy-to-read signage to make the shopping experience more convenient for customers than ever before.

-“We listened to our customers and have redesigned the store to make shopping at Walmart even easier,” said store manager Mike Johnson.
+“We listened to our customers and have redesigned the store to make shopping at Walmart even easier,” said store manager Brian Dickert.

 New Layout Improves Customer Experience

-The remodeled North Brunswick store features a more open shopping environment with wider aisles that contain no product displays.
+The remodeled Forest Drive store features a more open shopping environment with wider aisles that contain no product displays.
 Walmart also aligned the departments that customers shop most frequently, making it quicker to purchase everyday items.

-“The new layout is easier to navigate, which will save our customers time as they shop for necessities,” said Johnson.
+“The new layout is easier to navigate, which will save our customers time as they shop for necessities,” said Dickert.

 Expanded Departments Add Value and Savings

 The remodel also brings Walmart customers an expanded electronics department featuring a wide selection of the latest consumer electronics and home entertainment.
 The new design includes a more hands-on experience for customers with interactive displays for hi-definition Blu-ray, video gaming and portable electronics.
 The interactive experience enables shoppers to test new technology including laptops, cameras, phones and GPS units before purchase.

 A new department called Celebration Station has been added and will feature party supplies, greeting cards, balloons and helium tanks, cake supplies and gift wrap.

-The grand re-opening celebration is scheduled for Friday, Oct.
-22, and will begin with a ribbon-cutting ceremony at 8 a.m.
-During the ceremony, store associates will present grants from the Walmart Foundation to local organizations that serve the community.
+The grand re-opening celebration is scheduled for Friday, July 16, and will begin with a ribbon-cutting ceremony at 8 a.m.
+During the ceremony, store associates will present grants from the Walmart Foundation to local service organizations.

 Walmart and the Walmart Foundation have committed $2 billion to U.S. hunger relief efforts through 2015.
 The Fighting Hunger Together campaign will also engage Walmart customers and associates in the fight against hunger.
 More information can be found at walmart.com/fightinghunger.

-Wal-Mart Stores, Inc. (NYSE: WMT), or “Walmart,” serves customers and members more than 200 million times per week at more than 8,600 retail units under 55 different banners in 15 countries.
-With fiscal year 2010 sales of $405 billion, Walmart employs more than 2.0 million associates worldwide.
-A leader in sustainability, corporate philanthropy and employment opportunity, Walmart ranked first among retailers in Fortune Magazine’s 2010 Most Admired Companies survey.
+Wal-Mart Stores, Inc. (NYSE: WMT), or “Walmart,” serves customers and members more than 200 million times per week at more than 8,400 retail units under 55 different banners in 15 countries.
+With fiscal year 2010 sales of $405 billion, Walmart employs more than 2 million associates worldwide.
+A leader in sustainability, corporate philanthropy and employment opportunity, Walmart ranked first among retailers in Fortune Magazine’s 2009 Most Admired Companies survey.
 Additional information about Walmart can be found by visiting www.walmartstores.com and on Twitter at http://Twitter.com/walmart.
-Online merchandise sales are available at www.walmart.com and www.samsclub.com.
+Online merchandise sales are available at walmart.com and samsclub.com.